The Blaschke conjecture and great circle fibrations of spheres: Introduction

 given by the circle action

-on the unit sphere inside $\C{n+1}$.
+on the unit sphere inside \(\C{n+1}\).

-\begin{theorem} Given any smooth great circle fibration of a sphere there is a diffeomorphism of the sphere carrying it to the Hopf fibration. \end{theorem} Yang \cite{Yang:1990,Yang:1993} proved this result for spheres of dimension at least seven, missing the 3-sphere and 5-sphere, although his proof works on the 5-sphere modulo the Poincar{\'e} conjecture.
-Gluck \& Warner \cite{GluckWarner:1983} proved the result for the 3-sphere, and the 5-sphere has remained an open problem.
-We will prove the theorem in any dimension.
-Yang's proof is quite difficult, involving a mixture of differential geometry and surgery, and employing the $h$ and $s$ cobordism theorems and the signature theorem; the diffeomorphism is not explicit.
-We will give an explicit diffeomorphism, which can be written in algebraic functions of the first and second derivatives of the functions cutting out the great circle fibration, in any local coordinates.
+Yang's conjecture \cite{Yang:1990} states that for any smooth great circle fibration of a sphere, there is a diffeomorphism of the sphere carrying it to the Hopf fibration.
+Sato proved Yang's conjecture for PL-homeomorphism rather than diffeomorphism \cite{Sato:1984}.
+Yang \cite{Yang:1990,Yang:1993} stated that Sato's proof is flawed, and proved his conjecture for spheres of dimension at least seven, missing the 3-sphere and 5-sphere, although he claimed that his proof works on the 5-sphere modulo the Poincar{\'e} conjecture.
+Ballmann and Grove (personal communication from Grove) stated that Yang's proof is flawed.
+Gluck \& Warner \cite{GluckWarner:1983} proved Yang's conjecture for the 3-sphere.
+In an earlier version of this paper, I attempted to prove Yang's conjecture in any dimension.
+Yang's proof of his conjecture is quite difficult, involving a mixture of differential geometry and surgery, and employing the \(h\) and \(s\) cobordism theorems and the signature theorem; the diffeomorphism is not explicit.
+For great circle fibrations which are, in a suitable sense, nondegenerate, I will give an explicit diffeomorphism, which can be written in algebraic functions of the first and second derivatives of the functions cutting out the great circle fibration, in any local coordinates.
 Our diffeomorphism is ``linear'' on each fiber, i.e. a linear fractional transformation of each circle.
-Our method: calculus of differential forms.
-No advanced mathematics will be employed.

-This theorem has the corollary (which has been known since Yang's work) that every Blaschke manifold (a Riemannian manifold whose injectivity radius equals its diameter) with the cohomology of a complex projective space is diffeomorphic to a complex projective space.
+The nondegeneracy is satisfied by the Hopf fibration, and by every great circle fibration near the Hopf fibration, but I do not know if there are degenerate great circle fibrations.